 Know Your Own Skin Type Before Choosing Skin Care Products

 The most important thing to remember when researching over-the-counter skin care products is to trust yourself.
 No one knows your skin better than you.
-There are a lot of skin care products on the market and it is easy to waste a lot of time and money trying to find the best products.
-So take a minute to educate yourself before purchasing skin care products.
+There are a lot of skin care products on the market and it is easy to waste time and money trying to find the best products.
+So take a minute to educate yourself before purchasing skin care products; it can also be helpful to speak to a medical aesthetician about what products would be best for your skin type .
 Remember, this information serves as a guide only.
 Be sure to check with your dermatologist or physician if you have specific problems with your skin.

 Assess your skin before you buy

 Before you consider buying any over-the-counter skin care products, there are a few basic facts about your skin you must know.
 These include: